 Day 3 Wolves move very early in the morning.
 After a coffee we will move along the southern slope of a mountain.
 Historically, this area has been frequented by wolves.
 Transfer to Civitella Alfedena, visit to the Apennine Wolf Museum.
 Lunch and hike to the mountain refuge.
 Dinner based on local products and overnight stay in the mountain refuge.

-Day 4 Sirente Velino Regional Reserve.
+Day 4 Sirente Velino Regional Park.
 After breakfast we will reach the reserve.
 There are excellent opportunities to experience species such as golden eagle, griffon vulture, peregrine falcon, lanner falcon.
 Return to the hotel, dinner and overnight stay.

 Day 5 Time to say our goodbyes.
 After breakfast and at the end of five fascinating days together with your guide, it’s time to say goodbye.